 The celebrated 20th century poet Norman Nicholson was born at 14 St George’s Terrace, Millom, Cumbria (or Cumberland, as it was when he arrived in 1914).
 It remained his home for the rest of his life.
 From here he achieved international standing as a poet, dramatist and critic, receiving both the OBE and the Queen’s Medal for Poetry.
 He died in 1987.

 This three-storey Victorian terraced house was the home of Nicholson’s father, Joseph, who ran a gents’ outfitters business from the front room with his family, including Norman, living behind and above the shop.
 After Joe’s death in 1954 it became the home of Norman and his wife Yvonne.
 Following Norman’s death No 14 was sold and for many years a cafe operated on the ground floor with the upper floors unoccupied.
-The house was sold again in 2018 and a physiotherapy practice currently operates from the ground floor, with the top two floors still unoccupied.
+The house was sold again in 2018 and a physiotherapy practice operated from the ground floor, with the top two floors still unoccupied, until our community interest company bought it in February 2024.

 The Norman Nicholson House Community Interest Company (CIC) was set up in 2020 by the Norman Nicholson Society, with the aim of progressing the Society’s long-held ambition to buy and renovate the property.
 Our vision is to recreate the appearance of the house as it was when Joe’s business was flourishing and Norman was at his most productive as a witer.
 Our plans also include a cafe which will double as a space for community events, accommodation for tourists and writers-in-residence, and displays of Nicholson memorabilia.
 This will create a place which will attract locals and visitors, make a vibrant contribution to the community of Millom, and become a worthy memorial to the remarkable man who lived here.